 - Protection of the room by upholstering obstacles of all kinds (angles, radiators, etc.) located at a distance of less than 1 meter from the tatami and this, on the height of 1.5 meters from the ground. - Protective materials must meet the standards of safety by the IJF.

 Provisions:

-- Existence of a medical first help kit for first help and care in case of accident. - Existence of a telephone emergency numbers.
+- Existence of a first aid kid for help and care in case of accident. - Existence of a telephone emergency numbers.

 The schools: